lowRISC/lowrisc-site/content/docs/refresh-v0.6/index.md

 * Furkan Turan provided the Zedboard patches
 * Philipp Jantscher did the initial tagged memory port to debug-v0.3
 * The Ethernet transceiver library is due to Alex Forencich (http://alexforencich.com/wiki/en/verilog/ethernet/readme).
 The preview version was translated from VHDL written by Philipp Kerling (https://github.com/pkerling/ethernet_mac)
+* Palmer Dabbelt maintained the Linux kernel port to RISCV
+* Andrew Waterman and a large team at SiFive developed the Rocket CPU
+* Manuel Montecelo developed the Debian port to RISCV (https://wiki.debian.org/RISC-V#Creating_a_riscv64_chroot_from_a_merged_repository_with_debootstrap)
+* Rick Chen and the u-boot team provided the basis of the first stage MMC/SD boot loader

 ### Other useful sources of information